BIwithBilly/PortfolioProjects/Strategic-Solutions/README.md

 3. **Control Costs:** Use data, not guesses, to estimate project timelines.

 ---
 **Looking for a technical deep-dive?** *The core logic for this engine is maintained in a private repository to protect intellectual property.
-For a live demonstration or architectural walkthrough, please reach out via [LinkedIn](https://www.linkedin.com/in/billy-lackey/) or my website.*
+For a live demonstration or architectural walkthrough, please reach out via [LinkedIn](https://www.linkedin.com/in/billy-lackey/) or [Visit my Website](https://biwithbilly.github.io).*